onegreyonewhite/easyrest/README.md

 EasyREST is a lightweight, extensible REST service that provides a unified API for performing CRUD and aggregating queries on relational databases.
 Its key innovation is the use of a plugin system that allows you to connect to virtually any database (or data source) simply by writing a plugin that conforms to the EasyREST interface.
 Out of the box, an SQLite plugin is provided, but you can easily add plugins for MySQL, PostgreSQL, Oracle, or any other database.

 EasyREST handles authentication via JWT, validates and sanitizes request parameters at the controller level, and then passes 100% safe SQL expressions to the plugins.
-The service supports complex queries including aggregations, aliasing, advanced WHERE conditions, and even the use of context variables (passed via a Common Table Expression or CTE) that allow you to influence query behavior dynamically.
+The service supports complex queries including aggregations, aliasing, advanced WHERE conditions, and even the use of context variables that allow you to influence query behavior dynamically.

 ---